How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

 Navigating to Advanced Options

-6. Select Startup Settings, then wait for your computer to restart.
+6. Select Startup Settings and await your computer’s restart.

 Selecting Startup Settings